godotengine/godot-docs/classes/class_audioeffectbandlimitfilter.rst

 Brief Description
 -----------------

-Adds a band limit filter to the Audio Bus.
+Adds a band limit filter to the audio bus.

 Description
 -----------